 There was an error with your log in

-Discover the beguiling allure of Cairngorms National Park, a realm that has captivated writers and wanderers for centuries.
-Embark on a journey through rolling hills, historic railways, and renowned whiskey distilleries.
-Scale some of the highest peaks in the British Isles, all while immersed in Celtic charm.
-Your Highland haven in Aviemore provides access to poets’ footpaths, panoramic mountains, serene beaches, and heathland vistas.
-Rejuvenate at local spas, savor delightful cuisines, and forge meaningful connections with fellow women travelers in traditional pubs.
-Unveil the poetic landscapes and cultural treasures of the largest national park in the UK, where every step unveils a new adventure.
+Discover the charming allure of Cairngorms National Park, a world that has captivated writers and wanderers for centuries!
+Join a group of like-minded women and embark on a journey through rolling hills, historic railways, and renowned whiskey distilleries.
+With Aviemore as our base, we’ll scale some of the highest peaks of the British Isles, all while immersed in Celtic charm—and have access to poets’ footpaths, panoramic mountains, serene beaches, and heathland vistas.
+We’ll savor hearty local dishes, share laughs in traditional pubs, and connect with incredible women as we explore the poetic landscapes of the UK’s largest national park—where every trail tells a story and every step sparks something new.

-Uncover a wide array of landscapes in the UK’s largest National Park
+Uncover a wide array of landscapes in the UK’s largest National Park, including some of the higgest summits of British Isles

 • Highland culture